 - Nearby, you can find the stunning Diocletian Palace.
 There are plenty of street artists, little souvenir shops, and great nightlife in this area of town.

 - You’ll find yourself facing the peristyle, an ancient Roman artifact found at the center of the courtyard.

 Split is a somewhat big city.
 Though you can drive, parking is a hassle and I highly recommend leaving your car and using one of the many bike rental services available.
 You’ll find that with traffic, biking is often quicker than driving.

-If you’re interested in museums, the Croatian Maritime Museum, Museum of Fine Art, and Split City Museum are open most days, even during COVID-19.
+If you’re interested in museums, the Croatian Maritime Museum, Museum of Fine Art, and Split City Museum are open most days.